 Students provide information in a file to which all CampusArt program directors have access.

 Schools from the network then send an offer of acceptance to selected candidates.
-Candidates are notified whether they have been accepted or not by 11rd april 2012 at the latest.
+Candidates are notified whether they have been accepted or not by beginning april 2014 at the latest.

 The electronic file naturally allows students to describe their background and to mention any preferences (programs, fields of study, subjects and type of program).
 Candidates are free to accept or refuse any offers of a place on a study program.
 However, they can enroll in only one program .